 Your Questions, Answered

-• Heart & Herd is a small group experience that pairs my workbook Say Howdy to Healing & Hope with guided exercises at the farm.
-Sessions are 90 minutes and include discussion, reflection, and ground-based activities (FBEAP exercises) with the horses.
+• Heart & Herd is a small group experience that pairs our workbook Say Howdy to Healing & Hope with guided exercises at the farm.
+Sessions are 90-120 minutes and include discussion, reflection, and ground-based activities (FBEAP exercises) with the horses.
 The focus is on healing, growing your faith, nervous system regulation, and building a healthy support “herd.”

 • All activities are ground-based.
 At this time we do not ride the horses.